Upcoming

 The National Veterans Art Museum | Chicago, IL

-The Exquisite Corpse of the Unknown Veteran is a project organized by Jeanne Dunning and Aaron Hughes.
-The first iteration of this project was featured in the Surrealism & War exhibit at the National Veterans Art Museum.
+The Exquisite Corpse of the Unknown Veteran was organized by Jeanne Dunning and Aaron Hughes.
+The first iteration of the project was featured in the Surrealism & War exhibit at the National Veterans Art Museum.
 Zelazny partnered with Lisa Boumstein-Smalley and Geoffry Smalley to create a drawing titled The Exquisite Corpse of Stanistaw Zelazny.

 "I have chosen my father, Stanislaw Zelazny, because of his WWII experiences.
 In 1938, at the age of 14, he was kidnapped from his home by the German military for slave labor.
 40,000 to 50,000 children aged 14 to 15 were abducted in operation 'Heu-Aktion.'
 The term means harvesting the hay.
 After the liberation, my father joined the British reconstruction forces." —Mary Lou Zelazny